ajtoo/CSS-Demo/README.md

 ## Background

 This is a demo of some of my CSS skills and a place for me to experiment with new things (primarily 3D).
 Everything was built without libraries or frameworks using vanilla CSS/HTML/JS.
-Syntax highlighting for "show code" is provided by highlightjs.
+Syntax highlighting for "show code" is provided by highlight.js.

 ### Initial View
 ![](./images/landing.png)